 For the ‘Fettuccini’ in this recipe, I LOVE to use Wide Rice Noodles, such as Taste Of Thai Noodle Rice gluten free Extra wide, 16 oz.

-After making the noodles and straining them, as well as roasting the asparagus, add the noodles back to the pot and pour over the Green Cauliflower Cream Sauce.
+After making the noodles and straining them, as well as roasting the asparagus, add the noodles back to the pot.
+Pour over the Green Cauliflower Cream Sauce.

 Last mix in the asparagus, saving some to put on top once plated.